 The richly textured The Wonderful Country transcends usual genre boundaries.

-brother Marcos (Victor Manuel Mendoza of Garden of Evil) send Martin to Puerto, Texas, with orders to pick up a shipment of illegal arms from Ben Sterner (John Banner) the owner of a general store.
+Cipriano and his brother General Marcos Castro (Victor Manuel Mendoza of Garden of Evil) send Martin to Puerto, Texas, with orders to pick up a shipment of illegal arms from the owner of a general store, Ben Sterner (John Banner).
 Martin’s skittish horse falls on him and he’s laid up for weeks in the border town with a smashed leg.
-Taken South without him, the smuggled guns disappear, which makes Martin’s position untenable with the brutal General Marcos.
-As he recovers, Martin reacquaints himself with his English speaking fellow countrymen — the friendly Doc Stovall (Charles McGraw of The Narrow Margin), and Ben Sterner’s nephew Ludwig (Max Slaten), fresh off the boat from Germany.
-Brady is interviewed by the humorless Army Major Stark Colton (Gary Merrill), who commands a unit of Buffalo Soldiers.
+Transported South without Brady, the smuggled guns disappear, which makes Martin’s position untenable with the brutal General Marcos.
+As he recovers, Martin acquaints himself with his English- speaking fellow countrymen — the friendly Doc Stovall (Charles McGraw of The Narrow Margin), and Ben Sterner’s nephew Ludwig (Max Slaten), who is fresh off the boat from Germany.
+Brady is interviewed by the humorless Army Major Stark Colton (Gary Merrill), the commander of a unit of Buffalo Soldiers.
 Martin sparks a mutually dangerous attraction with Colton’s unhappy wife Helen (Julie London).
-But no contact is more important for Brady than Captain Rucker (Albert Dekker), who claims that the State of Texas is willing to overlook Martin’s past if he’ll serve in the Texas Rangers.
+But no contact is more important for Brady than Captain Rucker (Albert Dekker), who claims that the State is willing to overlook Martin’s past if he’ll serve in the Texas Rangers.
 Martin can’t believe his good luck, “having my life handed back to me on a plate.”
 But an unexpected killing forces him to flee back across the river, to face the ruthless Castro brothers.

 Martin Brady doesn’t complain about his identity crisis, but it’s always a problem.
 He doesn’t pass completely as Mexican, and the Machiavellian Cipriano Castro tolerates him only because he’s useful as a hired killer.
 To Ben Sterner he’s a (literally) dirty hoodlum; young Ludwig is warned away from the killer, yet idolizes him.
-Brady has a good pal in Marcos’ state army, Sgt.
-Diego (Jay Novello), but the average Texan sees him as a suspicious character on the wrong side of the law.
+Brady has a good pal in Marcos’s army, Sgt.
+Diego (Jay Novello).
+But the average Texan sees him as a suspicious character on the wrong side of the law.
 An exception is Doctor Stovall.
-Actor Charles McGraw provides the grit and gristle for an intense scene setting Brady’s broken leg, but his character also shows an effusive appreciation for a potential friend.
+Actor Charles McGraw provides the grit and gristle for an intense scene setting Brady’s broken leg, and also shows an effusive appreciation for a potential friend.
 Stovall may be the best hard-drinking ‘Doc’ character in western film history, topping John Ford’s overly sentimentalized Irish alcoholics.

 Helen Colton is a real problem.
 An unfaithful wife, she sees a kindred spirit in the ‘Mexican pariah’ Brady.
 The physical attraction is powerful as well.
 Events bring them together on his home turf South of the border, but she poses a challenge — what woman wants a wild killer as her mate?
 If Brady wants her, he must give up his guns and come back home.

 Can a man change?
 Martin Brady tries to make peace with those he owes and those he needs.
-He gets only a variety of threats from his patróns the Castros.
+From his patróns the Castros he gets only a variety of threats.
 He finds unlimited friendship with a clan of Mexican ranchers led by Santiago Santos (Anthony Caruso), and volunteers to help them fight the Apache.
 Brady joins the Buffalo Soldiers as well, and helps Major Colton achieve his mission.
 Black baseball star Leroy Paige plays a lost cavalryman with honest clarity — with his commanding officer wounded, the soldier is at a total loss as to what to do.
 Does The Wonderful Country mark a movie debut for the depiction of black cavalrymen?